petros-d/docs/docs/runtime-release-notes.md

 ### Minor improvements

 - Upgraded the default Python version to `3.9.6`
-- Added a link to Astronomer Cloud documentation in the Runtime Airflow UI
+- Added a link to Astronomer Cloud documentation in the Airflow UI

 ### Bug fixes

-- Removed nonfunctional security and user profile elements from the Runtime Airflow UI
+- Removed nonfunctional security and user profile elements from the Airflow UI
-- The Runtime Airflow UI now shows the correct version of Runtime in the footer
+- The Airflow UI now shows the correct version of Astronomer Runtime in the footer

 ## Astronomer Runtime 3.0.0